by G. Jack Urso

 introduction into Japanese anime and it is no coincidence that there was a

-corresponding rise in interest following the series broadcast.
+corresponding rise in interest in the genre following the series broadcast.

 In the wake of the initial